Margaret Bromley: Marriage

 Members of the Lowe family were prominent in the Law and it was probably through connections in the profession that Margaret's marriage was arranged.
 On 5 July 1590, the parliament or governing body of the Inner Temple allowed Michael Lowe a chief clerk of the King's Bench, lifetime's access to a study he had helped repair above the Inn's buttery.
 At the same time it granted permission to use the study to his nephew, Humphrey Lowe, and to Edward Bromley, a young lawyer who was called to the bar at the same meeting.
 Michael Lowe, was given a supervisory role in Bromley's work in November 1590.
 They were joined in their chamber by George Abney, who was admitted to the Inner Temple in April 1591. and paid his share of the repair bills.
 It seems that the working relationship between Bromley and the Lowes was close and culminated in his marriage to Margaret Lowe, which took place on 18 April 1593.
 Moreover, Abney also married into the Lowe family by the same route.

 Edward Bromley was a son of Sir George Bromley, a prominent politician and lawyer, a nephew of Sir Thomas Bromley, a former Lord Chancellor, and had already been returned three times as MP for Bridgnorth.
 However, he was Sir George's second son, with only a small inheritance of property at Shifnal and Bridgnorth.
 His and his wife's status was transformed in February 1610, when, in a few weeks, he was made Serjeant-at-law and a Baron of the Exchequer, inherited the family estates on the death of his nephew and was knighted.

 The couple remained childless.
 When Sir Edward Bromley died in 1626, disputes about the inheritance of the family estates had already begun.
 The codicil to his will showed that he had been forced to sacrifice some of the lands he had intended as part of Lady Margaret's jointure to placate the Davenports, his great-niece and her husband, who were ultimately to acquire the main estate at Hallon, next to Worfield, after protracted litigation.
 As compensation, he left her all his moveable property, although he had originally intended to give her only the use of it during her life and the right to bequeath £400-worth in her own will.
 For everything not relating to the property dispute, Lady Margaret was appointed executrix.
 Sir Edward set aside £100 for a monument "to be set up in Shifnall Church, or elsewhere, to me and my wife Dame Margaret."
 However, he directed that his burial itself be "without funeral pompe," probably an indication of Puritan views.
-He was buried in the church at Worfield, where his wife subsequently had the prescribed monument built, with an inscription attesting her role: "Dame Margaret his wife according to his will did dedicate This monument to his memory."
+In the event, Sir Edward was buried in the church at Worfield, where Margaret subsequently had the prescribed monument built, with an inscription attesting her role: "Dame Margaret his wife according to his will did dedicate This monument to his memory."
+Margaret is portrayed lying at Edward's side but was never buried in the tomb.